-HOLCOVA: In case of Slovakia, it's not only a question of the murder of Jan but his fiancé, Martina Kusnirova, was murdered as well.
-It brings even - I don't know, I have no explanation.
+Ms. HOLCOVA.
+In case of Slovakia, it's not only a question of the murder of Jan but his fiancée Martina Kusnirova, was murdered as well.
+It brings even-I don't know, I have no explanation.
 I have no theory why.
 It was to show off the power or the possibility that yes, we can kill a journalist.
 I have no explanation for it because it had to be clear that it would bring much bigger storm than if it would look innocent.
-And still, I really - it is one of the questions I would really like to hear any kind of explanation why they did it this way.
+And still, I really it is one of the questions I would really like to hear any kind of explanation why they did it this way.
 It was probably to send some message.
 But what kind of a message?
 It's not clear to me.

-MASSARO: Thank you.
+Mr. MASSARO.
+Thank you.
 I'm going to ask a second question.
 Then we'll open it up.
 Erika, would you like to ask a question?
 No?
-OK.
+Okay.

-And that question is, you mentioned during - both Matthew and Pavla - that there's a lot of journalists under police protection - Pavla, yourself.
-You're forced to live under police protection.
+And that question is, you mentioned during-both Matthew and Pavla-that there are a lot of journalists under police protection-Pavla, yourself, you're forced to live under police protection.
 I was wondering who provides this police protection and are these elements of the state that are not captured.
-You know, are these police acting as protection or are they acting as keeping tabs on you, making sure that, you know - you know.
+You know, are these police acting as protection or are they acting as keeping tabs on you, making sure that-

-HOLCOVA: Yeah.
-Actually, I am, and my family, we are under police protection of different state -
+Ms. HOLCOVA.
+Yes.
+Actually, I am, and my family, we are under police protection of different state-

-MASSARO: Oh.
+Mr. MASSARO.
+Oh.

-HOLCOVA: - that actually where it happened.
+Ms. HOLCOVA. --that actually where it happened.
 So I am pretty much confident that the guys who are taking care of us are real professionals and they do their best job to really keep us safe.
-I wouldn't be so sure about my situation if I would be under police protection provided by Slovak state.
+I wouldn't be so sure about my situation if I would be under police protection provided by Slovak State.

-MASSARO: OK.
+Mr. MASSARO.
+Okay.
 Thank you very much.
 Do we have questions from the audience?
 Jordan, please.
 Jordan Warlick, office director at the Helsinki Commission.
 And, Jordan, thank you so much for your help in putting this event together.

-Q: Yeah.
+QUESTIONER.
+Yes.
 Absolutely, and thank you so much to all of you for being here and for sharing your powerful stories with us.

 Rob, you referred to Russia as the murder capital of journalists in Europe.
-Would you say that these increasing threats in the EU - the murders within the EU - does that embolden Russia in any way, give them more of a free pass to, you know, commit more murders against their own people?
+Would you say that these increasing threats in the EU-the murders within the EU-does that embolden Russia in any way, give them more of a free pass to commit more murders against their own people?

-MAHONEY: I don't think they need any encouragement to be bold in suppressing the media.
+Mr. MAHONEY.
+I don't think they need any encouragement to be bold in suppressing the media.
 I think that it's unfortunate that it's probably spread westward from Russia rather than going back the other way.
-We've had - there was a spate of murders of journalists in the mid-2000s.
+There was a spate of murders of journalists in the mid-2000s.
 There were a few years when there were none and now it's started again.